DMM Classic Review

 Carrying Comfort

 A unique feature of the Classic is that it has one removable backpack strap, enabling it to be carried as a satchel.
 We didn't find many applications where this was more comfortable than using both straps, but it does add a bit of versatility.
-Despite not having a waist belt or chest strap, the Classic is comfortable and stable while fully loaded.
+Despite not having a waist belt or chest strap, the Classic is comfortable and stable, even when fully loaded.

 Rope Protection